nimbrethil81/warboss-companion-dev/SPEC.md

 - `sheets.js` is the only file that touches Google Sheets.
 When migrating to a new database, only this file changes.
 - `storage.js` is the only file that touches localStorage.
 Centralises offline fallback.
 - `data/systems/kow.json` is the single source of truth for all KoW game rules, turn sequence, and prompts.
 Adding a new game system means adding a new JSON file alongside it — no code changes required.
-- `data/armies/goblins.json` holds static unit reference data.
+- `data/armies/kow/goblins.json` holds static unit reference data.
 This belongs in version control, not in Sheets.
 Sheets stores game results and reflections.
+- `data/armies/kow/index.json` is a manifest listing all available factions for KoW.
+The app reads this to discover armies without needing to enumerate directory contents (which browsers cannot do natively).
+Adding a new army means adding the file and one line to this manifest.
+- `data/systems/index.json` is a manifest listing all supported game systems.
+Adding a new game system means adding a new systems JSON file, a new `armies/{system}/` folder, and one line to this manifest.

 ### Data Flow